 Outdoor Adventures in Yellowstone National Park

 Established in 1872, this is America’s first national park.
 It is situated in the northwest corner of Wyoming and is bordered by Idaho and Montana—located in the heart of the Wild West.
-Yellowstone’s 2.2 million acres receive more than 3 million visitors each year, and it is estimated that one-third of the U.S. population will visit this national park during their lifetime.
+Yellowstone’s 2.2 million acres receive close to 4 million visitors each year, and it is estimated that one-third of the U.S. population will visit this national park during their lifetime.

 Considering a Yellowstone National Park vacation?
 With an O.A.R.S. trip to Yellowstone National Park in Wyoming, you step off the boardwalks and into a unique wilderness experience.
 Spend a half-day kayaking on Yellowstone Lake and beyond the bow of your kayak you’ll see gushing geysers, bubbling mud pots and the rising steam of geothermal hot springs.
 We provide everything you need to sea kayak, hike and sightsee your way to some of the most extraordinary sites in this national park.

 O.A.R.S.
 West, Inc. is a licensed commercial permit holder in Yellowstone National Park.